 With so many exciting changes happening in our local healthcare system, we would like to take this opportunity to address some questions we have been hearing from the community.

 Will your Foundation be moving to the new hospital?

 Yes, Comox Valley Healthcare Foundation will have a main office located in the lobby of the new Comox Valley Hospital.
 We will continue to have an office on the St. Joseph’s site as they expand to create an aging in place, not-for-profit campus of care which will include residential care, assisted living, independent living, respite care, adult day/night care services, and more.

 What areas of care can I donate to through Comox Valley Healthcare Foundation?

 General priorities needed at either CVH or St. Joseph’s.
 A donor can choose general or designate this to Areas of Greatest need at any supported site.

 Comox Valley Hospital

 When you designate your donation to a specific area of care, 100% of your donation goes to that fund and can only be used for that designation.
 As per the Donor Bill of Rights, our Foundation is dedicated to making sure that our donors’ wishes are granted when it comes to the areas of care close to their hearts.

-Our mission is to sustain and enhance quality healthcare “from first breath to end of life.”
+Our mission is to enhance quality healthcare “from first breath to end of life.”
 How does the Foundation support end-of-life care in the Comox Valley?

 CVHF supports palliative care needs at The Views at St. Joseph’s (such as space upgrades, patient comfort items and staff education), as well as Music Therapy and capital needs for Hospice at its current location at The Views and at its future site once Hospice re-locates and expands to six beds.